 Rainbow color groups

 For this one, use a color wheel as your guide to group like colors or color temperatures together.
-For example, blue, purple and green plants are considered cool colors, while yellow, orange and red ones are warm or hot.
-Don’t forget about the neutral shades: white, gray and black.
-Include all plants types for this design, flowering, edible and foliage.
+For example, blue, purple, and green plants are considered cool colors while yellow, orange, and red ones are warm or hot.
+Don’t forget about the neutral shades: white, gray, and black.
+Include all plant types for this design, flowering, edible, and foliage.
 Here are some plants with colorful foliage: